What are CLEAR Goals?

 Appreciable

 For a goal to be truly specific, it must be broken down into simpler, actionable chunks.
 This keeps organizations from getting overwhelmed by the magnitude of the task at hand.
-By breaking down huge goals into smaller objectives, and those smaller objectives into targets, and those targets into even smaller constituent aims, the team can keep their focus on making progress.
+By breaking down huge goals into smaller objectives, and those smaller objectives into targets, and those targets into even smaller constituent aims, the team can channel their focus into making progress.

 Refinable